drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 Don't use -DTEMP_GOST_TLS, it currently breaks things and it is not needed for general GOST [1] support.

-If you don't have / don't want Kerberos libraries and devel rpms/debs, omit "--with-krb5-flavor=MIT" (see examples).
+So the difference ypu maybe spotted: If you don't have / don't want Kerberos libraries and devel rpms/debs, omit "--with-krb5-flavor=MIT" (see examples).
-If you have other Kerberos flavors you need to figure out by yourself.
+If you have another Kerberos flavor you need to figure out by yourself.

 3.) make depend